AELSchauer/turing-portfolios/mod_1_portfolio.markdown

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+I came to Turing with three years of programming experience and I really wanted to focus on improving those skills.
+Partially by learning about how to be a better coder, but also to learn collaborative skills and more agile collaboration methodology.

 ## Rubric Scores

-* A: End-of-Module Assessment: 3
+* A: End-of-Module Assessment: 4
 * B: Individual Work & Projects: 4
 * C: Group Work & Projects: 3
 * D: Professional Development: 3
-* E: Feedback & Community Participation: 3
+* E: Feedback & Community Participation: 2

 -----------------------